 This is it, folks!
 I’m going for another retracement play this week but this time, I’m looking at USD/CAD.
 Does this setup look familiar to you?

-If you’ve been participating in our discussions in my Comdoll Corner for USD/CAD, then you’d know where you’ve seen this trend line setup before.
-As I pointed out, there’s a rising trend line connecting the pair’s low’s on the 4-hour time frame and it appears to be holding at the moment.
+If you’ve been participating in our discussions in my Comdoll Corner for USD/CAD, then you’d know where you’ve seen this trend line set up before.
+As I pointed out, there’s a rising trend line connecting the pair’s low’s on the 4-hour time frame and it appears to be held at the moment.

 I drew a new set of Fibs on the most recent rally and noticed that the 50% Fib is right in line with a former resistance level, which could now act as support.
 And did I mention that it coincides with the trend line, too?
 Pretty sweet, if you ask me!

 However, the pair is already finding support at the 38.2% retracement level so I decided to hop in at market with half my usual position size.
 I set another long order at the 50% Fib area in case the price still dips that low before resuming its climb.My stop loss is located at 1.0225, just below the trend line, previous day low, and Fibs.
 Don’t forget to check out our risk disclosure if you plan on taking this setup, too.

 As for my target, I’ll be aiming for top WATR but I’ll move my stop to breakeven once price hits the previous week high.
 In case you have absolutely no idea where those levels are, you should check them out on this week’s Comdoll Trading Kit.

 With a bunch of red flags over the next couple of days, I’ll be sure to watch this trade like a hawk.
 The economic calendar shows that we have the U.S. preliminary GDP, ADP non-farm employment figures, and Canadian current account balance due today so I’ll be on my toes during those releases.